99.9% success rate Google Search API

 By now, you've seen how just a few lines of Python, paired with ScrapingBee's powerful API, can transform Google Scholar's vast academic repositories into clean, structured data.
 This guide has laid the groundwork: from setting up your environment and handling pagination to parsing with BeautifulSoup.

-Scraping Google Scholar exists in a gray area.
-Google’s Terms of Service prohibit scraping without permission, but many researchers do it for academic research purposes.
-I recommend scraping at a reasonable rate, using the data for non-commercial research, and consulting legal advice for your specific situation.
+Google Scholar's terms of service regarding automated scraping remains a grey area.
+Google's Terms of Service prohibit scraping without permission, but many researchers do it for academic research purposes.
+I recommend scraping at a reasonable rate and reading our guide on terms of service and automated scraping to understand the legal side better.

 How does ScrapingBee handle CAPTCHA on Google Scholar?

-ScrapingBee uses a combination of residential proxies and browser fingerprinting to bypass Captcha when you scrape Google.
-When CAPTCHAs do appear, ScrapingBee’s rendering engine can sometimes solve simple ones automatically.
-For more complex CAPTCHAs, the system uses proxy rotation to try different IP addresses until it finds one that doesn’t trigger the CAPTCHA, making it a reliable Google Scholar scraper.
+ScrapingBee uses a combination of residential proxies and browser fingerprinting to bypass CAPTCHAs when you scrape Google.
+If a CAPTCHA appears, ScrapingBee can either solve it or try different IP addresses until it finds one that doesn't trigger the CAPTCHA, making it a reliable Google Scholar scraper.

 How many requests can I make per minute?

-With ScrapingBee’s standard plan, you can make about 10-15 requests per minute to Google Scholar.
-However, I recommend staying on the conservative side with academic sources – 5-10 requests per minute is safer for long-term scraping and extracting Google Scholar data.
-Your specific limit depends on your ScrapingBee plan and the complexity of the pages you’re scraping.
+With ScrapingBee's standard plan, you can make about 10-15 requests per minute to Google Scholar.
+However, I recommend staying on the conservative side with academic sources, so 5-10 requests per minute is safer for long-term scraping.

 Can I customize my Google Scholar scraper with parameters like hl=en or as_sdt=0,5?

 Yes.
-You can include parameters like hl=en and as_sdt=0,5 in your https://scholar.google.com search URL.
-ScrapingBee will render the full HTML, letting you extract titles, links, and citations using Python.
+You can include parameters like hl=en and as_sdt=0,5 in your search URL.
+ScrapingBee will return the full HTML, letting you extract titles, links, and citations using Python.
 Just build your query, pass it into the API, and parse the data with BeautifulSoup.